What does a Field Representative do?

 Is becoming a Field Representative a good career path?

-Consider these pros and cons before pursuing a career as a Field Representative:
+Consider the following pros and cons before pursuing a career as a Field Representative:

 - Pros: